Trumpeter's Well: History

-During the covenanting period there was a battle in 1679 near the village of Drumclog following an illegal religious meeting known as a Conventicle that was held in this isolated moorland site.
-Graham of Claverhouse, later Viscount Dundee, was the leader of the government troops and during the this Battle of Drumclog, Thomas Finlay, a farmer who had attended the meeting, stabbed Claverhouse's horse with his pike, severely injuring it.
-'Bloody Clavers' as the Covenanter's called him, was able to force his mount on until he encountered his trumpeter and took this boy's horse from him to secure his own escape.
+During the covenanting period there was a battle in 1679 near the village of Drumclog following an illegal religious meeting known as a conventicle that was held in this isolated moorland site.
+Graham of Claverhouse, later Viscount Dundee, was the leader of the government troops and during the Battle of Drumclog, Thomas Finlay, a farmer who had attended the meeting, stabbed Claverhouse's horse with his pike, severely injuring it.
+'Bloody Clavers', as the covenanters called him, was able to force his mount on until he encountered his trumpeter and took this boy's horse from him to secure his own escape.